 The project at a glance

-The 2.4 km long tunnel, which will connect Saint-Genis-Laval (Hôpitaux Sud) to Gare d'Oullins station by 2023, the current terminus of metro line B (in the South of Lyon), will begin within the end of this year.
-The tunnel boring machine (TBM) of the German manufacturer Herrenknecht enters the final assembly phase before one year of digging, at a rate of about 200 metres per month.
-Our after-sales service (SAV) is in charge of commissioning and adjusting the control valves installed on this underground machine at the end of 2019.
+The 2.4 km long tunnel, which will connect Saint-Genis-Laval (Hôpitaux Sud) to Gare d'Oullins station by 2023, the current terminus of metro line B (in the South of Lyon), began at the end of 2019.
+The tunnel boring machine (TBM) of the German manufacturer Herrenknecht, after assembly, digs the ground at a rate of about 200 metres per month.
+Our after-sales service (SAV) took care of commissioning and adjusting the control valves installed on this underground machine at the end of 2019.

 "Critical" SAMSON valves on the tunnel boring machine